 ‘Back to the library,’ Harry grumbled.
 ‘Hermione’s probably in there still.
 She and Viktor Krum seem to have taken up permanent residence.’

 Salazar grinned.
 ‘Don’t forget the French girl.
 Didn’t you say she visits a fair bit, too?’

 I’ve not forgotten her.

 ‘She sticks to the enchanting section, which is on the far side of the room.’
 A little ice crept into his heart.
-‘Probably just to avoid me, since she’s not even tried to say hello since I realised she was just trying to figure out how to beat me.
+‘Probably just to avoid me.
 Even Viktor Krum and Hermione at least say good morning.’

 ‘Can’t be helped,’ Salazar murmured.
 ‘You’re in a competition, Harry.
 Not everyone will fight fair.
 If you want to win, you’ll have to fight fire with fire from time to time.’